 Referencing acknowledges the work of others

 As discussed elsewhere at Alpha History, history is not set in stone: it is an ongoing discussion about the past.
 Historians rarely start from scratch.
 Instead, they build upon the work of other historians.
-When a historian or history student sets out to research a topic, they usually begin with a survey of secondary sources – that is, the published writings of other historians.
+When a historian or history student sets out to research a topic, they usually begin with a survey of secondary sources – that is, the writing of other historians.
 Referencing recognises and acknowledges the work of these historians and the contributions they have made to our historical understanding.
-Referencing is not simply an act of politeness, it is about giving credit where it is due.
+Referencing is not simply an act of politeness, it is about giving due credit.

 1. Jones, S., Oxford Referencing for Beginners, Academic Books: London, 2002, p.12.